arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex3Task4" />
 #### Task 4 - Sending Push Notifications ####

-TODO: Review this text

-To send a notification, the Web Site must be authenticated through WNS.
+To send a notification, the sender must be authenticated through WNS.
 The first step in this process occurs when you register your application with the Windows Store Dashboard.
 During the registration process, your application is given a Package security identifier (SID) and a secret key.
-This information is used by your Web Site to authenticate with WNS.
+This information is used by your application to authenticate with WNS.

-The WNS authentication scheme is implemented using the client credentials profile from the [OAuth 2.0](http://go.microsoft.com/fwlink/?linkid=226787) protocol.
-The Web Site authenticates with WNS by providing its credentials (Package SID and secret key).
-In return, it receives an access token.
-This access token allows a Web Site to send a notification.
-The token is required with every notification request sent to the WNS.
+In this tasks you will use the Windows Azure Notification Hub created and configured with your credentials (Package SID and secret key) previously to send push notifications to the Windows Store application.

 1. Go to the **WebApi** solution and open the **Package Manager Console** from the **Tools | Library Package Manager** menu.